 What is ACHIEVE?

-No one should die from cervical cancer, as 93% of cervical cancer is preventable given effective HPV vaccination and early detection strategies.
-Yet, over 4,000 women die each year in the United States, particularly women from marginalized groups such as Hispanic/Latinx and non-Hispanic Black (NHB) women.
-Compared to non-Hispanic White (NHW) women, Hispanic/Latinx and non-Hispanic Black (NHB) women had the highest incidence and mortality rates of cervical cancer in 2020.
+Cervical cancer is a 100% preventable cancer, given effective HPV vaccination and early detection strategies.
+Yet, over 4,000 women die each year in the United States, particularly women from marginalized groups such as American Indian/Alaska Native, Hispanic/Latinx and non-Hispanic Black women.
+Compared to non-Hispanic White women, American Indian/Alaska Native and Hispanic/Latinx women had the highest incidence rates of cervical cancer in 2025, while American Indian/Alaska Native and non-Hispanic Black women had the highest mortality rates.
 These disparities are due to the impacts of structural racism across the care continuum.

 Thus, The ACHIEVE (Assessing Cervical Cancer Healthcare Inequities in Diverse Populations) Study will investigate the contribution of structural racism to inequities in cervical cancer treatment and survival.